git4rk/ApplicationServeronCloud/systemAccess.md

 ## Firewall ports
 {: #firewall_ports}

 You might find it necessary to open ports on the firewall to allow access to applications and databases.
+You can open firewall ports by using the `openFirewallPorts.sh` script, which you can find in the following locations.
-  * On each WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} node, you find a script openFirewallPorts.sh in the WAS_HOME/virtual/bin directory.
+  * On each WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} node, the `openFirewallPorts.sh` script is in the `WAS_HOME/virtual/bin` directory.
-  * On each Liberty collective host, you find a script openFirewallPorts.sh in the WAS_HOME/virtual/bin directory.
+  * On each Liberty collective host, the `openFirewallPorts.sh` is in the `WAS_HOME/virtual/bin` directory.

-Usage:
+### Usage

+Run the `openFirewallPorts.sh` script using the following command syntax.

   ```
-      $ openFirewallPorts.sh -ports <PORT>:<PROTOCOL>,... -persist true|false
+  openFirewallPorts.sh -ports <PORT>:<PROTOCOL>,... -persist true|false
   ```
   {: codeblock}

+where:
 * PORT is a port number
 * PROTOCOL is either TCP or UDP
-* -persist is either true or false
+* `-persist` is either `true` or `false`

-To specify multiple ports, separate them with a comma ","
+You can specify multiple ports in a comma-separated list.

 **Note**: The sport and dport of the port that is opened is open in the INPUT and OUTPUT sections of the firewall.
-You must run this script as root by using sudo.
+You must run this script as root by using `sudo`.
 You can also modify iptables directly.

 ## Configuring the web server
 {: #configure_webserver}